GoldHEN/GoldHEN_Plugins_SDK/README.md

-# GoldHEN Plugin SDK - a prx hook/patch sdk for Orbis OS
+# GoldHEN Plugin SDK - a PRX hook/patch SDK for Orbis OS

 This is the GoldHEN Plugin SDK repository.